Friday, August 21, 2009

 Once you have your position established you must set physical boundaries with your horse meaning there has to be some rules in the relationship.
 How many times have you seen a 1200lb horse walking all over someone, pushing them around, not giving any respect the person or their space?
 Well that's a sign that there was never a solid foundation built from the start and that person is the follower and until the human mind changes its thinking there will never be a solid relationship we man is in control.

-"Think Like A Horse!" go out and study some horses out in a pasture and find the leader of the herd.
+So here's a basic method and secret to horsemanship and horse training "Think Like A Horse!" go out and study some horses out in a pasture and find the leader of the herd.
 Study how they interact with each other.
 Then I suggest you go to your local book store or library and find some books about horse behavior!